divyankachaudhari/divyankachaudhari.github.io/about.md

   Does anything matter?
 </p>

 Welcome to my website.
 I am a sophomore at IIT Delhi pursuing an undergrad in Computer Science and Engineering.
+I'm currently interning at Google India.

 I am very passionate about computer science, mathematics and software engineering.
 I am currently pursuing my fourth semester at IIT Bombay.

 I'm currently trying to build up this website by adding my side-projects to it..
 I am currently exploring the field of programming languages theory by myself.
 I'm also intrigued by computer architecture, and try to learn more about that and its research area.
+I want to learn contributing to open source, learn to solve bugs in large codebases and more.

 I want to work towards creating accessible and high quality educational resources.
 I've lived and learned over the internet, and want to give back.
 Last summer, I also launched [CovEd India](https://www.covedindia.org/) with my friends.
 I also want to work on creating high quality Computer Science content.